 Step 7: Implement improvement

 As CSI has identified the areas that need a change, solutions and remedial plans are communicated to the management to improve the service.
-A change, thus implemented with continuous improvement sets a new baseline and the seven step continuous improvement cycle begins again.
+A change, thus implemented with continuous improvement sets a new baseline and the seven step cycle begins again.

 A review of continual service improvement